-Made with a nutritious, yet straight-forward ingredient list, these super yummy Chickpea Blondies are a favorite dessert to share.
-The chickpeas blend right in, adding a nutritious base to the recipe that’s hard to taste!
+Made with a nutritious, yet simple ingredient list, these yummy Chickpea Blondies are a favorite dessert to share.
+The chickpeas blend right in, adding a nutritious base to the recipe!

 I love a good kitchen challenge and using up pantry staples that have been lingering.
-So when I had the chance to figure out a dessert using a can of chickpeas, I was excited to take it on!
-These blondies come together in the food processor, are very satisfying (since they have a lot of beneficial fats and protein) and are just sweet enough for our taste buds.
+So when I had the chance to figure out a dessert using a can of chickpeas, I took it!

 Chickpea blondies ingredients on countertop.